radicle-dev/rips/0002-storage-layout.md

 working copy corresponds to one resource in the storage -- where the operator makes their own changes to the code base.
-This can be compared to the way one would `git clone` from a mirrored repository, e.g. GitHub, GitLab, etc. They can then make changes and push to the mirror.
+This can be compared to the way one would `git clone` from a mirrored repository, e.g. GitHub, GitLab, etc. One can then make changes and push to the mirror.
 In the case of Radicle, fetching and pushing changes is between the working copy and the local-first storage.